Carliss Chatman

 Matthew Kim

-Professor Matthew Kim teaches and writes in the areas of criminal law, criminal procedure, and empirical legal research.
-His work has been published in or is forthcoming in the Missouri Law Review, Ohio State Law Journal, and Tennessee Law Review, among others.
-Prior to joining the University of Florida Levin College of Law, he clerked […]
+Professor Matthew Kim teaches and writes in the areas of criminal law, criminal procedure, civil procedure, and empirical research.
+His work has been published in or is forthcoming in the Ohio State Law Journal, Texas A&M Law Review, Arizona State Law Journal, Florida Law Review, Missouri Law Review, and Tennessee Law Review, among others.
+Prior […]

 Elizabeth D. Katz